Danil22May/SweetAir/README.md

 This flow diagram illustrates the interaction between the frontend and backend of our SweetAir application.

 **Frontend:**
-The user interacts with the frontend of the application, which is designed to be intuitive and user-friendly.
+The user interacts with the front of the application, which is designed to be intuitive and user-friendly.
 The frontend is responsible for displaying information about air quality and providing recommendations based on the data.

 **Backend:**
 The backend handles the logic and processing required to serve the frontend's requests.
 When the frontend makes a request for air quality data, the backend springs into action.